PUREFORM

 Introduction

-So what are the fundamental differences between a TAB, bookmaker and a Betfair market?
-The next few paragraphs outline these differences with the obvious ones considered first.
+So what are some of the fundamental differences between a TAB, bookmaker and a Betfair market?

 1. Market Percent